 There’s a lot to love about USB-C (also known as USB C and USB Type-C).
 This long-overdue change to the physical design of USB connections has shrunk them dramatically, allowing computers to become thinner, and cram more USB connections into the same limited space.

 Sadly, the pace of adoption of USB-C hasn’t been as fast as perhaps many would like.
 A large part of that is because the ports are typically only found on medium- to high-end computers.
-You won’t see them on one of the bargain-basement Windows 10 netbooks littering Amazon and Best Buy (by the way, I thought we ditched netbooks for good in 2012).
+You won’t see them on one of the bargain-basement Windows 10 netbooks littering Amazon and Best Buy.

 As a consequence, there aren’t that many USB-C peripherals on the market.
 The ones available are pretty exciting, though.
 From hubs to external hard drives, here are what you can get right now, and how much it’ll cost you.